Florida hub

 TaxiCloud's Miami deployment runs the same airport staging mechanics as MIA and FLL expect, plus PortMiami and Port Everglades terminal queues which work like compressed airport curbsides on cruise turnover days.

-TaxiCloud taxi dispatch software, calibrated for Miami
+How is TaxiCloud calibrated for Miami taxi dispatch?

 Spanish is the primary language for both riders and a large share of drivers.
 The driver app, SMS, and rider booking UI are fully Spanish-localized; English is an option per profile.